thisarakaushan/FaceBook-Clone/README.md

-# Facebook Clone Using HTML and CSS
+# Facebook Cloning Using HTML and CSS

 This project is a simple clone of the Facebook interface, built using HTML and CSS.
 It aims to replicate the basic structure and styling of Facebook's login page.